Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 The detailed rules of creation of new tests are given in <a href="#testmanual_3">section 3</a>.
 The following short description covers the most typical situations:

-Use prefix "bug" followed by Mantis issue ID and, if necessary, additional suffixes, for naming the test script and DRAW commands specific for this test case.
+Use prefix <i>bug</i> followed by Mantis issue ID and, if necessary, additional suffixes, for naming the test script and DRAW commands specific for this test case.

 1. If the test requires C++ code, add it as new DRAW command(s) in one of files in *QABugs* package.
 Note that this package defines macros *QVERIFY* and *QCOMPARE*, thus code created for QTest or GoogleTest frameworks can be used with minimal modifications.
-2. Add script(s) for the test case in grid (subfolder) corresponding to the relevant OCCT module of the group bugs <i>($CASROOT/tests/bugs)</i>.
+2. Add script(s) for the test case in the subfolder corresponding to the relevant OCCT module of the group bugs <i>($CASROOT/tests/bugs)</i>.
 See <a href="#testmanual_5_2">the correspondence map</a>.
 3. In the test script:
 	*	Load all necessary DRAW modules by command *pload*.
 	*	Use command *locate_data_file* to get a path to data files used by test script.
 (Make sure to have this command not inside catch statement if it is used.)